A Girl Walks Home Alone at Night-2014

 Grade: B

-Quite frankly, the film is good, with an interesting tale of morality, but becomes redundant as it goes along.
+The film is good, with an interesting tale of morality, but becomes redundant as it goes along.

 Sandra, played by Cotillard, is a working-class woman living in an industrial town in Belgium.
 She works in a factory and struggles to make ends meet with her supportive husband, Manu.
 They have two young children.
-It is revealed early on that Sandra has a history of suffering from depression and has recently been forced to take a leave of absence from her job due to her struggles.

-Now recovered, she is ready to resume normalcy, but her boss forces a vote among her sixteen colleagues in which they decide to either save her job or eliminate her position, thereupon each will receive a hefty bonus.
-Sandra, along with a co-worker she feels close with, convinced the boss to allow an anonymous vote the following Monday, leaving Sandra with one weekend in which to convince the others to save her job.
+Now recovered, she is ready to resume normalcy but her boss forces a vote among her sixteen colleagues who decide to either save her job or eliminate her position, thereupon each will receive a hefty bonus.

 The conflict is that during Sandra’s absence, the department was able to run successfully so why is she needed?

 The plot has an interesting moral concept.
 Will people sacrifice personal gain to assist someone else?
 The fact that Sandra is a kind woman makes the decision seem easy.
-However, many of her colleagues are struggling to put food on the table for their families and could use any extra wages manageable.
+However, many of her colleagues struggle to put food on the table for their families and could use any extra wages manageable.

 The audience is on the side of Sandra and her equally kind husband, who continually talks her out of giving up and instead encourages her to spend the weekend convincing the others to vote for her come Monday morning.

 The action takes place throughout one weekend and the entire plot is that of Sandra traversing the town looking for colleagues to persuade them to vote for her.
 Most of the people she encounters are sympathetic and, if they cannot help her, they empathize with her.
-By the fifth or sixth person, we get that she needs their votes.
-It becomes the same scene over and over.

 I question the authenticity of the story.